 Current eSTAR Versions1:

 As of October 1, 2023, all 510(k) submissions, unless exempted, must be submitted as electronic submissions using eSTAR through the CDRH Portal for CDRH or the Electronic Submission Gateway (ESG) for CBER.
-The FDA only intends to accept 510(k) submissions sent via mail couriers and 510(k)s sent as eCopies if they were received by the FDA before October 1,2023.
-De Novo and Pre-Sub submissions can continue to be sent as eCopies or eSTARs through the CDRH Portal or mailed to the FDA after October 1, 2023.
+De Novo, Pre-Sub submissions, and certain PMA application and supplements can be voluntarily submitted as eSTARs through the CDRH Portal or mailed to the FDA.

 If you submitted a valid eCopy for a new 510(k) and you paid the user fee before October 1, 2023, your 510(k) will be processed for review.
 “Additional Information” responses may be submitted as eCopies or mailed to the FDA after October 1, 2023, for 510(k)s processed for review before October 1, 2023.